tomjepsoncreative/website/blog/posts/2020/online-meeting-gamification-first-steps.md

 *****

-# The Gamification of Online Meetings: First Steps to Greater Engagement

 <!-— Excerpt Start -—>Online meetings can fast become a time-sink and productivity-killer if they’re overused, dry, and one-directional.
 At this point in 2020, I’d be satisfied to say that we’re all pretty ‘zoomed out’ and are suffering some significant ‘online meeting apathy’.
 I don’t blame you for feeling this way; I’m right there with you.<!—- Excerpt End -—>